-DNP 9002 - Doctor of Nursing Practice Experiential Engagement II (125 experiential engagment hours) (3)
+DNP 9002 - Doctor of Nursing Practice Experiential Engagement II (125 experiential engagement hours) (3)

 This course is an integrated and structured, practicum that compliments the Doctor of Nursing Practice (DNP) core courses.
-Students will explore various areas of interest related to the AACN DNP Essentials across the healthcare continuum in conjunction with an experiential engagement mentor.
+Students will explore various areas of interest related to the AACN DNP Essentials and AONE Nurse Executive Competencies across the healthcare continuum in conjunction with an experiential engagement mentor.
 The content of the practicum will be defined by the student in consultation with the DNP faculty.
 125 experiential engagement hours will be completed in this course.
+Prerequisite: DNP 9001.

-DNP 9003 - Doctor of Nursing Practice Experiential Engagement III (3)
+DNP 9003 - Doctor of Nursing Practice Experiential Engagement III (125 experiential engagement hours) (3)

 This course is an integrated and structured, practicum that compliments the Doctor of Nursing Practice (DNP) core courses.
-Students will explore various areas of interest related to the AACN DNP Essentials across the healthcare continuum in conjunction with an experiential engagement mentor.
+Students will explore various areas of interest related to the AACN DNP Essentials and AONE Nurse Executive Competencies across the healthcare continuum in conjunction with an experiential engagement mentor.
 The content of the practicum will be defined by the student in consultation with the DNP faculty.
 125 experiential engagement hours will be completed in this course.